-Condition: Management was unable to provide support for several journal entries made throughout the year.
-Additionally, we noted that the general ledger contained several uncorrected, duplicate entries.
+Condition: Management was unable to provide support for journal entries made throughout the year.
+Additionally, we noted that the general ledger contained several uncorrected, duplicate entries as well as the general ledger was missing several entries that should have been recorded during the year.
 We also noted that entries were not being reviewed and approved by a second individual.